writethedocs/www/docs/blog/write-the-docs-2022-stats.rst

 We were excited to see continued success of the virtual conferences, but it definitely felt like more people are slowly yearning to return to in-person.
-The world has also had another large shock with the Russian invasion of Ukraine, which we expect to have lowered our 2022 attendance in Prague.
+The world has also had another large shock with the Russian invasion of Ukraine.

 Slack network
 ~~~~~~~~~~~~~